-Several times a year, a large truck pulls up to the doors of Akron Children’s Hospital and boxes and boxes of toys are unloaded.
+Several times a year, a large truck pulls up to the doors of Akron Children’s and boxes and boxes of toys are unloaded.
 Each arrival is like its own Christmas morning.
 The dolls, construction sets, action figures, fluffy friends, craft kits, classic board games, and “it” toys of the moment will cheer hospitalized patients on their birthdays or during the holiday season.
 The toys can help children pass seemingly endless days when they don’t feel well and would rather be at home or school.
 They may also be used creatively in occupational, speech or physical therapy.

 The heart of the operation is a Canton family inspired to give back after losing a loved one to childhood cancer.